Українська

 National University "Lviv Polytechnic" was founded in 1844, it was the first academic technical school in Ukraine.

-The building of the Technical Academy was built in 1877 by the architect Yulian Zakharevych, who became its rector.
+The building of the Technical Academy was built in 1877 by the architect Yulian Zakhariyevych, who became its rector.
 The interiors of the magnificent building are richly decorated with sculptures and moldings.
 Ten paintings of the assembly hall were made based on sketches by Yan Mateyko.

 Currently, Lviv Polytechnic has the status of a national university, 30,000 students study here.